raceintospace/raceintospace/doc/manual/manual.md

 #### Hardware Purchase

 This is where you start new programs or buy additional hardware.
-All of the hardware here is potentially useful, but not all of it is needed.
+Everything here is potentially useful, but not all of it will be needed.
 For instance, lunar landers will be unnecessary if you have chosen direct ascent or the Kicker-C.  Note that you can never have more than 6 of any component at any given time.

-There is a built-in advantage for developing programs in progressive order, called technology transfer.
-If, for instance, you have developed your Mercury capsule to a high level and then begin the Gemini program, your Gemini capsules will start off with a higher Safety than if you had skipped Mercury.
+There is a built-in advantage to developing programs in progressive order, called technology transfer.
+If, for instance, you have researched your Mercury capsule to a high level and then begin the Gemini program, your Gemini capsules will start off with a higher Safety than if you had skipped Mercury.
 The same would happen for Apollo if your Gemini was highly reliable; however, Apollo wouldn't get very much technology transfer from Mercury if you skipped Gemini.
 Jupiter would get even less from Mercury, and XMS-2 would get none at all since it's an altogether different sort of spacecraft.

 In BARIS, this was all or nothing.
-If a component wasn't quite to 75%, it would give no tech transfer at all.
-RIS (starting with v.1.1) gives partial tech transfer when your hardware is somewhere above starting Safety.
+If a component wasn't quite at 75%, it would give no tech transfer at all.
+RIS (starting with v.1.1) gives partial tech transfer when your hardware is above starting Safety.

 Technology transfer is a good and useful thing, but you don't have to take advantage of it.
 It will sometimes be in your interest to skip programs or take alternate paths to your objective.
 You will get a feel for this over time.